 Off-site backup storage:

 You’ll need access to your backups if your site goes down.
-If your files are hosted on your hosting platform (or your hard disc! ), your database backup could be compromised as well.
+If your files are hosted on your hosting platform (or your hard disc! ), your database backup could also be compromised.
 Even if you can’t log in, Jetpack’s off-site backup storage allows you to restore a clean version of your website.

 Jetpack Backup is especially well-suited to the Jetpack Activity add-on.
 This is essential for site management and backups.
 It keeps track of everything that happens on the website, such as: